Cincinnati vs. Tulane College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 62-point total in three of seven games (42.9%) this season.
+- Cincinnati and its opponents have gone over the current 61.5-point total in three of seven games (42.9%) this season.

-- Tulane has combined with its opponents to score more than 62 points in six of seven games this season.
+- Tulane's games have gone over 61.5 points in six of seven chances this season.

-- Saturday's total is 11 points lower than the two team's combined 73 points per game average.
+- The combined points per game average of the two teams, 73, is 11.5 points above Saturday's over/under.

-- The 56.9 combined points per game that these two squads have allowed this season are 5.1 fewer than the 62 over/under in this contest.
+- The 56.9 combined points per game that these two squads have allowed this season are 4.6 fewer than the 61.5 total in this contest.

-- The Bearcats and their opponents score an average of 51.4 points per game, 10.6 fewer than Saturday's total.

 Cincinnati Stats and Trends